Jupyter Notebook Python Virtual Environment

 Activating the virtual environment is accomplished using the vpkg_require command (in your login shell or inside job scripts):

-Running Jupyter notebook on Caviness or any HPC cluster for that matter takes some extra steps.
-On your personal laptop you can simply install Jupyter notebook and start it up.
-On Caviness you need to run the Jupyter notebook on a compute node.
-The steps below will show you how to request a interactive compute node, and use VALET to load the Jupyter notebook virtual environment.
-After starting the virtual environment we will run Jupyter notebook with arguments that will allow for the session to be accessed via a tunnel connection on your local system.
+Running Jupyter Notebook on Caviness, or any HPC cluster for that matter, takes some extra steps.
+You can simply install Jupyter Notebook on your personal laptop and start it up.
+On Caviness, you need to run the Jupyter Notebook on a compute node.
+The steps below will show you how to request an interactive compute node and use VALET to load the Jupyter Notebook virtual environment.
+After starting the virtual environment, we will run Jupyter Notebook with arguments that will allow for the session to be accessed via a tunnel connection on your local system.

 On Caviness you're required to run Jupyter notebook on a compute node.
-If you run it on the login node you could cause slowness or other issues on the login node and IT might kill your Jupyter notebook session with out warning.
+If you run it on the login node, you could cause slowness or other issues with the login node, and IT might kill your Jupyter Notebook session without warning.

-In this example we will request an interactive compute node session with 2GB of memory for 1 hour on the it_css workgroup partition.
+In this example we will request an interactive job to connect us to a compute node with 2GB of memory for 1 hour on the it_css workgroup partition.
 Also it is important to pass the SLURM_EXPORT_ENV=NONE when requesting the interactive compute node.
 It will prevent issues with setting up a clean environment on the compute node.

 [(it_css:traine)@login00 ~]$ SLURM_EXPORT_ENV=NONE salloc --mem=2G --time=1:00:00 --partition=it_css

-After the interactive session has been established, it is time to load the Jupyter notebook virtual environment with VALET.
+After the interactive job has been established, it is time to load the Jupyter Notebook virtual environment with VALET.
 Even though we did this earlier, it needs to be done again since we are now on a compute node.

-Once the Jupyter noteboook virtual environment had been loaded on the interactive compute node session, your prompt should look something like:
+Once the Jupyter Notebook virtual environment has been loaded on the interactive compute node session, your prompt should look something like this:

-When starting the Jupyter notebook session specific options will be passed which will be used for setting up the tunnel connection.
+When starting the Jupyter Notebook session, specific options are passed, which are used to set up the tunnel connection.

 [traine@r04n68 1201]$ jupyter notebook --no-browser --ip=$(hostname -s)